masscollabs/cmf/README.md

 ## cmf committers experimental branch

+Python for web application.
-Written in Go as backend.
-Python for frontend/web interface.
+Go as backend for server-side.